Wednesday, 27 November 2024

 Melina BATH: They are so, so frustrated.

 Georgie Crozier: The Ombudsman is going to politicise the public service.
 I rest my case.
+The former Ombudsman, not this one.

 Melina BATH: That is right.
 We very much appreciate the Ombudsman and the role of the Ombudsman, and that is why we want to see this go to this investigation.
-For three whole years we have seen stuff-ups, to quote the Minister for Education, in this system.
+For three whole years we have seen ‘stuff-ups’, to quote the Minister for Education, in this system.
 We want to see a further level of accountability.
 We want that confidence to be reinstated in our schools, in our principals and in the system.

-Very sadly, we know in the state of Victoria that we are not turning out students into the pathways of maths.
+Very sadly, we know that in the state of Victoria we are not turning out students into the pathways of maths.
 We know that there has been a decline over the last 20 years of people adopting a career in maths, and this has not only an outcome focus but an economic impact as well by not creating those fantastic mathematicians that can go into so many different spheres of work – technology, engineering and so many more.
 We have seen the government obfuscate.
-To pick up Mr Batchelor’s point before, if this was year one and there was a stuff-up then yes, an internal investigation – root and branch, as they like to say, but we cannot say that here, apparently – should have been the investigation.
+To pick up Mr Batchelor’s point before, if this was year one and there was a stuff-up, then yes, an internal investigation – root and branch, as they like to say, but we cannot say that here, apparently – should have been the investigation.
+But this is the third year.

 The ACTING PRESIDENT (Jeff Bourman): Thank you, Mr Galea, that is not a point of order.
 Ms Bath to continue without assistance.